innerr/ticat/README.md

            └──────────────────────────────┘
 ```

-### The cure: `Simple parts that work together`
+### The cure
-The unix philosophy inspired us, just like this:
+The unix philosophy inspired us, `Simple parts that work together`, just like this:
 ```bash
 $> cat my.log | grep ERR | awk -F 'reason' '{print $2}'
 ```

 ### `ticat`: makes sure the parts can be easily built
-The ad-hot feature assembling give user the most flexable yet powerful controlling.
+The ad-hot feature assembling give us the most flexable yet powerful controlling.
-To apply this, in `ticat` we provide a very easy way to wrap any existing tools into components(alias: modules):
+To apply this, in `ticat` we provide a very easy way to wrap any existed tools into components(alias: modules):
 ```
  ┌───────────────────────┐        ┌──────────────────┐
  │ Alloc Server Resource │        │ Jitter Detecting │